aluo96078/godm/docs/Readme.en.md

 }
 ```

-This way, type consistency can be maintained:
+This way, you can maintain type consistency:

 ```go
 u := NewUser().SetCollectionName("custom_users")